 Some of the newer GoPro models allow you to change the wifi band.
 Specifically, this applies to the HERO9 Black, HERO8 Black, HERO7 Black, and HERO6 Black models.
 (NB: The HERO5 Black also has dual-band wifi, but it’s automatic on that camera and doesn’t give you the option to assign one or the other manually.)

-There are two main wifi frequencies in use: 2.4GHz and 5GHz (GHz = gigahertz).
+There are two main wifi frequencies commonly in use today: 2.4GHz and 5GHz (GHz = gigahertz).
+If you’re using a relatively new router or phone, it’s mostly a 5GHz device.
 The 5GHz frequency is newer, less congested, and faster, and it’s what these cameras are set to use by default.
-Many newer wifi devices, including newer smartphones and wifi routers, support 5GHz.

 But there are reasons you might want to switch back to the 2.4GHz frequency.
-While it’s much more crowded, it’s also much more compatible with other devices, including older smartphones.
+While it’s much more crowded, it’s also much more compatible with other devices, including older smartphones and routers.
 An easy example in GoPro’s own universe of products is that the older GoPro Wifi remote uses 2.4GHz.
 Overall, there are many more devices that are compatible with 2.4GHz than 5GHz.